 / by UK HealthCare

 In the event of a stroke, time is critical.
+Almost two million brain cells can be lost every one minute a stroke goes untreated.
 Not only can immediate medical attention prevent death, but it can also minimize long-term effects of stroke, including disability.

 That’s why Dr. Michael Dobbs, board-certified neurologist at the Kentucky Neuroscience Institute, and Dr. Michael Karpf, former Executive Vice President for Health Affairs, were inspired to create a network among hospitals in the Bluegrass and beyond in 2008 that could provide anyone who suffers a stroke with crucial care right away.
 Now named the UK HealthCare/Norton Healthcare Stroke Care Network, this collaboration aims to improve the quality of care, preventive medicine, education and research into stroke and related diseases throughout our region.

-Eleven years after its formation, the network currently includes 33 hospitals throughout Kentucky as well as West Virginia and Indiana, but it continues to grow.
+Almost thirteen years after its formation, the network currently includes 36 hospitals throughout Kentucky, West Virginia and Indiana, but it continues to grow.

 Affiliates in the network have access to: